 In 1988 LoDo had no ballpark, no valet parking, no farm-to-table restaurants.
 Just four guys who wanted to make really good beer.

-Those four guys were John Hickenlooper, Jerry Williams, Mark Shifler and Russell Scherer.
+Those four guys were John Hickenlooper, Jerry Williams, Mark Schiffler and Russell Schehrer.
 They opened the first craft Brewery in Denver on Skid Row in the century-old J. S. Brown Mercantile Building.

 They built a bar by the building’s old vault, and another bar in the back of the building’s expansive showroom.
 They installed a small brewhouse on the main floor.
 They placed 22 pool tables on the second floor and called it Wynkoop Billiards.